Save on contractor insurance in Ontario

 Asphalt, metal or whatever kind of roof you install, we have you covered for liability, your tools and more.

 We’ll help you get contractor insurance customized to your exact requirements.
-Being an outlet for over 70 of Canada’s top insurers means we have access to some of the best custom and out-of-the-box coverages and prices in Ontario.
+Being a brokerage for over 70 of Canada’s top insurers means we have access to some of the best custom and out-of-the-box coverages and prices in Ontario.
 You never have to search again, we’ll take care of all the details and get you the best insurance possible.

 Whether you’re a general contractor, subcontractor or tradesperson, policies generally include the following types of coverage: